 The Pell Grant is a need-based grant ranging from $602 to $5730 per year.
 The Pell Grant is available to degree seeking students with an EFC of 5157 or less (as determined on the FAFSA ).

 The FSEOG is a need-based grant.
 Students must be eligible for a Federal Pell Grant (EFC of 4617 or less) have a completed FAFSA and be enrolled full-time.

-HCTC Scholarship awards are processed by the HCTC Financial Aid Office located in the First Federal Center on the Hazard Campus, room 119.
-For more information please contact Bobby Collins (606) 487-3059.
+HCTC Scholarship awards are processed by the HCTC Institutional Advancement Office located in the Jolly Classroom Center on the Hazard Campus.
+For more information please contact the Institutional Advancement Office (606) 487-3072.